outerbounds/hpo-project/README.md

 - notebooks showing how to run and analyze results of hyperparameter tuning runs, and
 - the templates show how to define a modular, fully customizable objective function.

-For the rest of this section, we'll use the `flows/nn` template, as everything else is the sames as for `flows/tree-model`.
+For the rest of this section, we'll use the `flows/nn` template, as everything else is the same as for `flows/tree`.

 ```bash
 cd flows/nn